-Paul's lab at George Washington University will be leading the project.
-As leaders in schistosome transgenesis and genetics, they are among the very few researchers capable of attempting such a project.
+Paul Brindley's lab at George Washington University is leading the project.
+As pioneers in schistosome transgenesis and genetics, they are among the very few researchers skilled enough in working with schistosomes to undertake such an effort.
 We are also profoundly grateful to the many other researchers who have tirelessly studied this neglected disease and the funders who have supported their efforts, and can only hope to build upon their work.
-Particular thanks go to Thomas Mather and MaxMind Inc. who have generously offered to fund the initial stages of the project.
+Particular thanks go to Thomas Mather and MaxMind Inc. who have generously offered to fund the initial stage of the project.

 We propose to build population suppression drives intended to locally or globally eradicate the schistosomes that cause most human disease.
 The complete genome sequences of S. mansoni, which causes intestinal schistosomiasis, and S. haematobium, the cause of urogenital schistosomiasis, are available at genedb.net and schistodb.org.
 Because the genetics and chromosomal architecture of S. mansoni are better understood, we will initially focus on that organism and follow with S. haematobium once comparable information is available.

 Suppression gene drive options